pyvista/pyvista-tutorial/ja/_sources/tutorial/03_figures/d_gif.rst

  .. code-block:: none

-    /opt/hostedtoolcache/Python/3.12.11/x64/lib/python3.12/site-packages/pyvista/plotting/plotter.py:4892: PyVistaDeprecationWarning: This method is deprecated and will be removed in a future version of PyVista.
-Directly modify the points of a mesh in-place instead. warnings.warn(
-    /opt/hostedtoolcache/Python/3.12.11/x64/lib/python3.12/site-packages/pyvista/plotting/plotter.py:4814: PyVistaDeprecationWarning: This method is deprecated and will be removed in a future version of PyVista.
+    /opt/hostedtoolcache/Python/3.12.12/x64/lib/python3.12/site-packages/pyvista/plotting/plotter.py:4989: PyVistaDeprecationWarning: This method is deprecated and will be removed in a future version of PyVista.
 Directly modify the scalars of a mesh in-place instead. warnings.warn(